MystenLabs/narwhal/Docker/README.md

 it is important to define the context `../` and allow the Dockerfile properly COPY the source code to be compiled on later steps.

-### Access primary node gRPC endpoint
+### Access primary node public gRPC endpoints

 The nodes by default are running with the `Tusk` algorithm disabled, which basically allow to user to treat Narwhal as a pure mempool.
-When that happens, the gRPC server is bootstrapped for the primary nodes and that allow someone to interact with the node.
+When that happens, the gRPC server is bootstrapped for the primary nodes and that allow someone to interact with the node (e.x the consensus layer).

 The gRPC server for a primary node is running on port `8000`.
 However, by default, a container's port is not accessible to hit by the host (local) machine unless it's exported a mapped between a host's